Resident engagement

 East and West Panels

-We are currently developing our East and West Panels, which we hope to have in place by August 2025.
+We are currently developing our East and West Panels, which we hope to have in place by the Spring of 2026.

 We are in the process of identifying a group from each side of the district that will be involved in the planning, development, and delivery of services, policies, and initiatives affecting their community by participating in these meetings and activities and sharing their experiences to influence decisions.